RSXEnthusiast/MediaHandler/README.md

 If I have spare time I might consider making a more universal version, but this is not that version, I just needed this to work for my workflow.

 ## What this does
-* Recursively searches for mp4 and lrv files in a given directory, preserving the directory structure
+* Recursively searches for mp4 and lrv files in a given directory, preserving the directory structure as it modifies the files
     * No need to put all of your input files into one directory for handling
 * Replaces AAC audio in MP4 (H.264) files with WAV
 * Moves .lrv files to ./Proxies and changes the extension to .mov